Not everyone can have access to saltwater. But almost everyone is within driving distance of a river.

 - Lack of watertight storage limits it to day trips

-Best Touring/Camping: Perception Rhythm 11.0
+Best river Kayak for touring & camping: Perception Rhythm 11.0

 At home on lakes and rivers, the Perception Rhythm kayak is stable enough for beginners with enough storage to satisfy more experienced paddlers.